Autodesk/sydevs/user_manual/atomic_nodes.md

 std::map<T>        // standard library map of values of data type `T`

-std::shared_ptr<T>  // standard library shared pointer to value of data type `T` pointer             // untyped shared pointer (not recommended)
+std::shared_ptr<T>  // standard library shared pointer to value of data type `T`
 ```

-The first 4 core types are standard C++ data types.
+The first 4 qualified types are standard C++ data types.

-The next 2 core types are elements of the SyDEVS library.
-More information on the `quantity` class can be found [here](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1quantity.html#details).
-More information on the `arraynd` class can be found [here](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1arraynd.html#details).
+The next 3 qualified types are elements of the SyDEVS library.
+See the [quantity](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1quantity.html#details), [identity](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1identity.html#details), and [arraynd](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1arraynd.html#details) class references for more details.

-Some of the core types include a template parameter specifying another data type (`T`, `T1`, `T2`).
-These data types must also be core types, with one exception.
+Some of the qualified types include a template parameter specifying another data type (`T`, `T1`, `T2`).
+These data types must also be qualified types, with one exception.
 The exception is `std::shared_ptr<T>`, for which `T` can be any C++ data type.
-The `std::shared_ptr<T>` can therefore be used to transfer user-defined classes between nodes, or any C++ data type not in the list.
-However, there is a cost to this in terms of safety, since the same data may end up being referenced by multiple nodes.
+The catch is that `std::shared_ptr<T>` will transfer data by reference instead of performing a deep copy.
+If a reference is passed between nodes, it may introduce a communication channel that bypasses the nodes' ports.
+This can lead to bugs.

+Any C++ type can be converted into a qualified type by specializing the `qualified_type` trait class.
+The technique is demonstrated in [data_custom_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/test_systems/data/data_custom_node.h).

 ## State Variables